zhang435/Music-Porter/README.md

-# pretty close to finish up everything , if you want to use it now, you can create a file named "account.js" with content# transform music
+# pretty close to finish up everything , if you want to use it now, you can create a file named "account.js" with content:
 ```javascript
 const xiami_username  = "your_username";
 const xiami_password  = "your_password";